PIO vs. OCI: Key Differences, Benefits, and Current Status

 • Financial Benefits: PIOs have parity with NRIs in economic, financial, and educational fields, which include holding property and financial investments.

-Documents Required for PIO Card
+• Documents Required for PIO to OCI Card Conversion

-What is an Overseas Citizen of India (OCI)?
+Who are Overseas Citizens of India (OCI)?

 An Overseas Citizen of India (OCI) is a person of Indian origin who holds citizenship in another country but wants to maintain a connection with India.
 The OCI scheme was introduced to facilitate such individuals’ more seamless engagement with India.
 It’s often viewed as a long-term visa with many benefits, making it a popular choice among the Indian diaspora.

-What are the Benefits of OCI Status?
+Benefits of OCI Status?

 • Residence Rights: OCIs can reside in India for any length without registering with the authorities.